-Hunting in Africa Information and FAQ’s
+Hunting in Africa frequently asked questions

 Mkulu African Hunting Safaris hopes to provide you with as much useful information when hunting in Africa as possible with regards to your South Africa hunting safari.
 Please use the information to your advantage and remember to ask as many questions as possible before your arrival, no matter how trivial you may think your question is.

 The information we offer is free and comes from years of practical, first-hand field experience.
 Before starting our own business we worked at other companies gaining

 experience in what to do, and specifically, what NOT to do.
 At Mkulu African Hunting Safaris we can now say with confidence which routes work, and more important, which routes are a waste of time.

 The importation process of your firearms to South Africa and filling out the dreaded SAP 520 is comprehensively discussed in the SAPS 520 section of this website.

 Children under the age of 18 travelling with you

 This is a critical piece of information you need to adhere to BEFORE you even leave for the airport.
 Recently it became law in South Africa that any children travelling with you who are under the age of 18, need to have an unabridged birth certificate with them.
 If the unabridged birth certificate of the minor cannot be produced the minor will not be allowed entry to South Africa.